 The standard curriculum for the Gas Tungsten Arc Welder (GTAW) certificate program is designed for the semester system.
 Students are encouraged to begin the program in the Fall semester to maximize their progress toward completion.
 However, students may begin the program any semester.
 The program generally takes 1 semester to complete.
 To graduate, students must earn a minimum of 13 semester hours.

-CURRICULUM OUTLINE CREDITS
+CURRICULUM CREDITS

-OCCUPATIONAL 13
+OCCUPATIONA 13

-WELD 1000 Introduction to Welding 3
+WELD 1000 Introduction to Welding Technology 3

 WELD 1010 Oxyfuel Cutting 3

 WELD 1110 Gas Tungsten Arc Welding 4

-WELD 1030 Blueprint Reading 3
+WELD 1030 Blueprint Reading for Welders 3